fiberplane/fp-bindgen/README.md

 Please note that in this case, you do have a bigger responsibility to make sure the definition fulfills the requirements of the code generator, hence why Serde's trait derives and annotations have to be added manually here, in accordance with how the generator would otherwise generate them.

+For now, this feature is limited to the Rust generators through either the `rust_wasmer_runtime_module` or `rust_plugin_module` annotations.
+For us, this makes sense given the protocol itself is specified using Rust syntax as well.
+If desired, we could extend this to the TypeScript generator as well, though that would imply an even bigger responsibility for the user to keep their TypeScript types in sync with the protocol.

 ## Generating bindings